objektwerks/spark.hbase/README.md

 3. Put key-value pairs into HBase key-value table.
 4. Scan HBase key-value table for all row keys.
 5. Create H2 key-value table.
-6. HBase and H2 proxies destroyed by GC.
+6. HBase and H2 proxies are destroyed by GC.

 Spark Session
 -------------